 open_connection request1 request2 ... close_connection Display...
 Treat data Loop through data...
 Display... ...

-Closing the connection after the request allows the database server to be directly available for other requests (and avoids facing the "User already has more than 'max_user_connections' active connections" errors).
+Closing the connection after the request allows the database server to be immediately available for other requests (and avoids producing the "User already has more than 'max_user_connections' active connections" error).